ryanwentzel/ryanlwentzel.com/collections/_newsletter/2024-06-03-beauty-out-of-brokenness.md

 This centuries-old practice "celebrates each artifact's unique history by emphasizing its fractures and breaks instead of hiding or disguising them," says [Kelly Richman-Abdou](https://mymodernmet.com/kintsugi-kintsukuroi/ "Article about kintsugi at My Modern Met").

-According to artist [Makoto Fujimura](https://makotofujimura.com/), Kintsugi does more than "fix" a broken vessel.
-It creates something more beautiful and more valuable than the original, unbroken piece.
+According to artist [Makoto Fujimura](https://makotofujimura.com/), Kintsugi does more than "fix" a broken vessel; it creates something more beautiful and more valuable than the original, unbroken piece.

 ![Beige Japanese tea ware that was repaired using the kintsugi technique.
 The result is a unique piece of art even more beautiful than the original.](https://cdn.ryanlwentzel.com/assets/img/content/shutterstock_1805501275-md.webp)